 Also, be cognizant of the fact that Google’s Hummingbird algorithm rewards the type of high-quality content your writers want to create, and that creativity doesn’t need to be a casualty of SEO.

-Here are a few tips on bridging the gap between your technical content marketing needs and what your writers produce:
+Here are a few tips on streamlining the process and bridging the gap between your technical content marketing needs and what your writers produce:

 Focus on Topics, Not Keywords